knative/docs/blog/docs/articles/workflow-as-function-flow.md

 **NOTE**: `CHANGE_ME` will be replaced with the Google Cloud project id configured in `src/main/resources/application.properties` during the build.

-This will provision all required components such as
+This provisions all required components such as:

 - PubSub Topics
 - Eventarc Triggers